Core Development of Elite Japanese Wrestlers

 Training

-All subjects spent approximately 3 hours a day training over the course of 2 sessions, 6 days a week.
-No mention was made of any specific resistance training going on so I was left with the impression that these wrestlers were only practicing in the room for these sessions.
+All subjects spent approximately 3 hours a day training.
+This consisted of 2 sessions per day, 6 days a week.
+No mention was made of any specific resistance training program being used.
+As a result, I was left with the impression that the wrestlers were only practicing in the room for all of the sessions.

 What They Found

-The muscles responsible for flexion (for flexion think Decline Situp) were both larger in wrestlers than in judokas.
-Additionally, flexor (rectus abdominis and psoas major) and extensor muscles (paraspinal muscles; for extension think 45-Degree Back Extension) were shown to be stronger and statistically significantly stronger (depending on the position) than in judokas.
+The muscles responsible for flexion (think Decline Situp) were larger in wrestlers than in judokas.
+Additionally, flexor (rectus abdominis and psoas major) and extensor muscles (paraspinal muscles, think 45-Degree Back Extension) were shown to be statistically significantly stronger than in judokas.

 The muscles responsible for rotation and lateral flexion (for rotation think Russian Twist and for lateral flexion think DB Side Bend) were both larger and stronger in judokas than in wrestlers.

-No significant differences were observed between the GAP and PAP groups for both groups.
+No significant differences were observed between the GAP and PAP groups for both sports.

-One speculation made by the researchers as to the greater development of the rectus in wrestlers was this- “While assuming this unique low posture and lifting an opponent, wrestlers are required to firmly stabilize their trunk region; because of this, wrestlers should require a larger rectus abdominis since these muscles are antagonistic to the trunk extensor muscles.”
+The researchers speculated as to why wrestlers had a more developed rectus.
+They stated, “While assuming this unique low posture and lifting an opponent, wrestlers are required to firmly stabilize their trunk region; because of this, wrestlers should require a larger rectus abdominis since these muscles are antagonistic to the trunk extensor muscles.”

 Conclusions